The Best Auto Insurance Companies 2026

 • Lowest average premiums at just $131 per month for full coverage

-• Top claims handling scores at 87%
+• Top-tier claims handling and digital experience scores

 Cons